pre63/pbn/content/spotnews24.com/articles/saudi-arabias-oil-strategy-opecs-grip-on-global-ma.md

 These cuts have not occurred in isolation.
 They stem from a confluence of factors, including post-pandemic demand recovery, inflationary pressures, and geopolitical uncertainties such as the ongoing conflicts in the Middle East and Ukraine.
 By tightening the spigot, **Saudi Arabia** seeks to prevent a glut that could erode prices, thereby protecting its economy, which relies on oil revenues for about 80% of its budget.
 However, this strategy has amplified tensions with **Western economies**, particularly in the United States and Europe, where higher **oil prices** exacerbate inflation and strain consumers already grappling with rising costs.

 ![Saudi oil fields at dawn](/content/assets/saudi-oil-fields-dawn.jpg)
-*Caption: The expansive oil fields of Saudi Arabia at dawn, symbolizing the kingdom's enduring influence over global energy supplies and the strategic decisions that shape international markets.*
+*The expansive oil fields of Saudi Arabia at dawn, symbolizing the kingdom's enduring influence over global energy supplies and the strategic decisions that shape international markets.*

 ## Impact on Global Energy Prices: A Double-Edged Sword